 Nasdaq also proposes to update the approximate retail values set forth in the rule for the individual services offered and the total retail value of all services offered to Eligible New Listings or Eligible Switches to account for changes in prices since the rule was first adopted as well as changes in services as set forth in the proposal.
 Nasdaq states that the cumulative effect of these changes will reduce the stated annual value of the package from approximately $94,000 to approximately $70,000 for companies with a market capitalization of up to $750 million and from approximately $169,000 to approximately $125,000 for companies with a market capitalization of $750 million or more.
-Under the proposal the stated annual value of the package available to Eligible New Listings and Eligible Switches with a market capitalization between $500 million and $750 million will change from approximately $169,000 to approximately $70,000.

 Nasdaq proposes to remove the current language in IM-5900-7 that states that the complimentary period for the services starts from the date of listing and add new paragraph (d) to describe the start of the complimentary period.
 Under proposed IM-5900-7(d), if an Eligible New Listing or Eligible Switch begins to use a particular service provided under IM-5900-7 within 30 days after the date of listing, the complimentary period for that service will begin on the date of first use.
 In all other cases, the period for each complimentary service shall commence on the listing date.

 Nasdaq proposes to implement the proposed rule change upon approval.
 However, the proposal provides that any company that applies to list on Nasdaq before July 31, 2014, and that actually lists before September 30, 2014, may elect to receive services under the terms of the rule as in effect prior to the amendment (“Prior Rule”),

 III.
 Discussion and Summary of Comment and Commission's Findings

 in particular, in that it is designed to provide for the equitable allocation of reasonable dues, fees, and other charges among Exchange members, issuers, and other persons using the Exchange's facilities, and is not designed to permit unfair discrimination between customers, issuers, brokers, or dealers.
 Moreover, the Commission believes that the proposed rule change is consistent with Section 6(b)(8) of the Act

 The Commission believes that it is consistent with the Act for the Exchange to raise the market capitalization threshold for companies to qualify for Additional Services from $500 million or more to $750 million or more, and for the Exchange to reduce the time period of complimentary services provided to Eligible Switches with a market capitalization of $750 million or more from four years to three years.
 Moreover, the Commission believes that it is consistent with the Act for the Exchange to offer varying services to different categories of issuers since larger capitalized companies generally will need and use more services.

 Nasdaq states that these proposed changes will result in fewer companies receiving the Additional Services and shorten the period for which some companies receive services, which may have the result of enhancing competition with other listing venues and with other service providers.

 The Commission believes that it is consistent with the Act for the Exchange to modify its existing complimentary service offerings by removing Directors Desk, adding interactive webcasts, and reducing the number of users for market analytic tools services.
 Nasdaq states that it has observed that companies offered the complimentary Directors Desk package may decline to use it, or may only use a few of the available seats, and that a number of companies have expressed interest in interactive webcasts during their discussions with Nasdaq and many purchase this service from NASDAQ OMX Corporate Solutions.

 Accordingly, the Commission believes that Nasdaq's proposed changes to its complimentary services offerings, including changes to the eligibility thresholds and the time period of services offered, reflects the current competitive environment for exchange listings among national securities exchanges and is appropriate and consistent with Section 6(b)(8).
 The Commission notes that all listed companies receive some services from Nasdaq, including Nasdaq Online and the Market Intelligence Desk.

 The Commission also believes that it is consistent with the Act for the Exchange to allow the complimentary period for a particular service to begin on the date of first use if a company begins to use the service within 30 days after the date of listing.
 Nasdaq states that, in its experience, it can take companies a period of time to review and complete necessary contracts and training for the complimentary services offered under IM-5900-7 following their listing, and that allowing this modest 30 day period, if the company needs it, will help to ensure that the company will have the benefit of the full period permitted under the rule to actually use the services, thereby enabling companies to receive the full intended benefit.

 Finally, the Commission believes that is reasonable, and in fact required by Section 19(b) of the Exchange Act, that Nasdaq amend IM-5900-7 to update the rule text to reflect the actual retail values of the services offered, which have changed since the original adoption of the rule.